summa-dev/.github/profile/README.md

 ## zk Proof Of Solvency

 zk Proof Of Solvency (zkPOS) makes use of [zk SNARKs](https://minaprotocol.com/blog/what-are-zk-snarks) to let Centralized Exchanges generate **credible** and **private** Proof of Liabilities.

 ### Why?

 Since the FTX collapse, many exchanges are exploring [ways](https://niccarter.info/proof-of-reserves/) to demonstrate their solvency to their customers.
 In particular, [Proof of Solvency](https://vitalik.ca/general/2022/11/19/proof_of_solvency.html) is achieved by proving that the assets under control are greater than the liabilities.
+Or in simple terms, that the exchange have the assets to cover all the balances of its users.

 $Assets \geq  Liabilities$